 A former methamphetamine addict has been jailed for six years and eight months for kidnapping and violently attacking three women.

-Blaine Maney, formerly known as Wayne, committed the offences, which were carried out separately, between February and June 2018.
+Blaine Maney committed the offences, which were carried out separately, between February and June 2018.

 Maney, 47, had Hepatitis C when she stabbed one of the victims with used needles, but the victim did not contract the virus.